mgnsk/dotfiles/README.md

 tusk build
 ```

-Add the absolute path to `dotfiles/bin` directory to your PATH to use the `nv` executable script.
+Add the absolute path to `dotfiles/bin` directory to your PATH to use the `ide` executable script.

 ## Run neovim